kins-dev/igrill-smoker/documentation/iGrill_smoker_design.md

 ## How to Generate a Smoke Schedule

+Easiest way is to copy then edit an existing schedule.
+Examples and variable description is below.

 Here is what **[igrill-smoker/config/stages/brisket.py](../config/stages/brisket.py)** looks like:
 <!-- NOTE: Add > at the end of this line and open markdown preview enhanced window.
 Use shift enter to regenerate. --
 ```bash {cmd hide modify_source}